SMU vs. Navy NCAA Football Odds, Plays and Insights | October 9, 2021

 - SMU is 3-1 against the spread and 5-0 overall in games when it puts up more than 32.5 points.

-- This year, the Mustangs have turned the ball over eight times, three more than the Midshipmen's takeaways (5).
+- The Mustangs have turned the ball over eight times this season, three more turnovers than the Midshipmen have forced (5).

 - Find the latest spread and moneyline odds for SMU at SISportsbook.